pemmyz/js_githeatmap/README.md

 # 🎨 GitHub Contributions Heatmap Editor & Game Suite

-Turn the classic GitHub contributions calendar into a full-on pixel art editor, animation studio, and even a playable game console — all inside the browser.
+Turn the classic GitHub contributions calendar/heatmap into a full-on pixel art editor, animation studio, and even a playable game console — all inside the browser.

 - 🎨 Paint directly on a 53×7 "contribution heatmap" grid
 - 🎬 Animate it frame-by-frame, export GIF/PNGs/WEBP